mrmrs/writing/_posts/2015-05-14-what-are-classes-for.md

 Properties that probably don't belong in the same class:

-* font-size and width
 * colors and height
 * padding and text-transform
 * width and margin
 * cursor, width, top, and float
 * border-left, margin, width, and background

 These examples are from CSS classes in production CSS.
 From several large and well-known websites.
 These are orthogonal visual styles that don't make sense together.
 When I look at them, I can't make sense of how to reuse them.
 If your fellow developers can't quickly figure out how to reuse your CSS, they will likely try and invent their own class(es) that work in the context they are designing for.

 CSS is pretty useless if isn't reusable.
 If you want some styles that aren't reusable you're better off writing inline styles and keeping them out of the global cascade.